Actual conversation from a brave friend’s Facebook page.

 That killed the conversation train.
 Killed or properly ended it.
 I don’t know.

-Over the next two weeks I’m going to share two posts that are highly personal (here and here) but also contain some steps and some thoughts to help you see your gifts and your purpose in this world.
+I’ve written two articles that are highly personal (here and here) but also contain some steps and some thoughts to help you see your gifts and your purpose in this world.
 May you be inspired.
 May the steps lead you to see your gifts.